 I have been living with HIV for over 22 years, five of which I was unaware I was positive.

-Living a long, full life with HIV is boosted by starting medication soon after diagnosis.
+Living a long, healthy life with HIV is boosted by starting medication soon after diagnosis.

 What does U=U (or undetectable = untransmissible) actually mean for people living with HIV?

 U=U is a HIV awareness campaign that refers to the reality that if you have an undetectable viral load (in Australia, this is less than 20 copies of the HIV virus per millilitre of [...]

 Treatment as Prevention, or TasP means people living with HIV play a central role in HIV prevention.

 Recently, a guy messaged me with his concerns about a friend living with HIV having sex without condoms.